compomics/spectrum_similarity/README.md

 - Pearson’s and Spearman's correlation coefficients

 # Avaliable scoring functios
 This project contains the enlisted scoring functions in [Project description](## Project description).
-The scoring functions to compare an acquired MS/MS spectrum against:
+The scoring functions  are in order to compare an acquired MS/MS spectrum against:

 - a theoretical spectrum via
  - SEQUEST-like scoring function (non-probabilistic)
  - Andromeda-like scoring function (probabilistic)